buildpacks/spec/buildpack.md

 ## Buildpack Interface

 The following specifies the interface implemented by executables in each buildpack.
-The lifecycle MUST invoke these executables as described in the Phases section.
+The lifecycle MUST invoke these executables as described in the Phase sections.

 ### Key